Symphony No. 5 (Shostakovich): I. Moderato

-Second movement: Allegretto
+II.
+Allegretto

 The second movement is in a ternary scherzo form, or minuet and trio form, in A minor, but it more closely resembles a ländler than either a minuet or a scherzo.

 The first section and its reprise consist of a rather loose and varied sequence of ländler melodies.
 The movement opens with a heavy, loud introduction in the cellos and basses, followed by a softer solo on the E♭ clarinet and the french horn, later oboes, and finally strings.
 At the end of this development, the ländler becomes grotesque and bloated.

 The trio has a peculiar harmony.
 Degrees I and VII alternate in the basic position, so that parallel fifths constantly arise.
 The effect does not sound like folk music, but rather like "run-down" music.

 In the recapitulation, some of the material heard earlier is repeated piano and staccato, not loudly and sustained as at the start.

 The movement closes in A minor with four canonically enriched fortissimo bars.
 Overall, the scherzo lacks innocence and humor; closer listening assures that the peace is not to be trusted, considering the numerous unusual modulations and occasional discords.

-Third movement: Largo
+III.
+Largo

 Shostakovich begins this movement with F♯ minor violins in three sections, rather than the more usual two.
 The opening theme is played by the third violins.
 Second and first violins are slowly added and continue the melody.
 After the assertive trumpets of the first movement and the raucous horns of the second, this movement uses no brass at all, so there is a limited palette of sounds.
 This section yields to a pair of flutes in widely-separated counterpoint, the second of which makes reference to the first subject of the first movement.
 The solo is then passed on to the oboe with string accompaniment.
 The third movement ends like the first, with a celesta solo that slowly fades away.
 The strings are divided throughout the entire movement (3 groups of violins, violas in 2, cellos in 2; basses in 2).

 This movement is a culmination of resignation, mourning and lamentation, which in the center of the movement increases to a passionate accusation with clarinet, xylophone and piano.
 Otherwise the movement is more chamber music-like and carried by the string orchestra.
 The tonality is floating and often not definable, free-floating and independent linearity of the individual voices prevails.
-After the conflicts that characterize the first two movements, a gentle peace is established here – or is it just a pretense?